armory/documentation/_spinnaker/policy_engine.md

 ## Configuration

-To enable the use of Armory's Policy Engine, the following configuration must be added to halyhard in `~/.hal/default/profiles/front50-local.yml`:
+To enable the use of Armory's Policy Engine, the following configuration must be added to Halyard in `~/.hal/default/profiles/front50-local.yml`:

 ```yaml
 armory: